rautio/turbo-wordle/README.md

-# Turbo Wordle
+# Word Guess

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1f8b91f8-7ee4-4503-bbfd-9574e7fa1abb/deploy-status)](https://app.netlify.com/sites/turbo-wordle/deploys)

 [Live Demo](https://turbo-wordle.netlify.app/)

-A spin on the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) game owned by NY Times and created by Josh Wardle.
+A fun "guess the word" game to challenge yourself and your friends.
+Play in the unlimited practice mode and shuffle through as many words as you'd like.
+Or come up with your own word and challenge your friends.

 Powered by the Words API: [https://github.com/rautio/words-api](https://github.com/rautio/words-api)